A successful eCommerce site depends on user experience

 At Major Tom, we start developing personas in a workshop environment that involves key project stakeholders.
 Our goal is to create distinct segments to inform our decisions.
 Prioritizing your personas collectively is also advised.

 Want to learn more about how we structure personas?
 Download Major Tom’s personas template that will help you empathize with your users.
-Or, if you prefer, we can structure personas for you in a bite-sized project offering, available on the Tin Can Shop.

 Additionally, noticing a lack of diverse representation in the avatars being used during persona development, our UX Strategist created avatars that have diverse skin tones and hairstyles.
 To help others represent diversity in their work, we’ve made our persona avatars freely available.
 You can download them below.